 How do the Meetings work?

-A Chairman will officiate at every Council or Committee meeting, normally assisted by a Vice-Chairman.
-The Clerk and Deputy Clerk will also assist, to ensure that the Council continues to act legally (i.e. within its powers and duties).
+A Chairman or Chair will lead every Council or Committee meeting, normally assisted by a Vice-Chair/man.
+The Clerk and/or Deputy Clerk will assist, to ensure that the Council continues to act legally (i.e. within its powers and duties).

 The meeting must have a quorum number of Councillors present to allow decisions to be valid.
 This is a minimum of eight for the full Council and varies for the Committees.
 Every Council and Standing Committee meeting starts with a public open session when members of the public can speak to the Council.
 Each person is limited to three minutes and it is recommended that anyone wishing to speak during this session contacts the Clerk in advance where possible, so there is an opportunity to order the agenda to consider that particular area of interest first.